 After all, this will require your user to click the 'see more' button, something that's unlikely to happen considering its largely a mobile-only network.

 So with that in mind—like the other networks we've covered—keep your Instagram captions short-and-sweet.

 The Instagram team recommends keeping your captions under 125 characters.
-This ensures that your entire caption shows on the Instagram feed.
+This ensures that your entire caption shows up in the Instagram feed.

 LinkedIn is a unique social network.

-It's professional-focused, and you can post a ton of different content types.
+The primary user base is the professional workforce.
+You can post a ton of different content types on LinkedIn that will appeal to a more business oriented audience.
 Specifically, you can post statuses, videos with captions, and blog posts.